Platform Engineering has been saved

 - Governance, risk and compliance becomes more agile, operating at speed, whilst still protecting the needs of stakeholders

 - Finance and investment aligns to the delivery of customer, and hence business value

 - Teams, skills and culture are reimagined to leverage this new capability else run the risk of blocking delivery

 - Data and information is made available, when needed, to support the required speed of decision-making

 - The service model, across value chains, is flexible enough to respond to opportunities and counter threats.

 Just as platforms connect ecosystems to deliver value, Deloitte Platform Engineering connects our services to deliver new client propositions.

-Deloitte Platform Engineering offers five services to build and operate platforms:
+Deloitte Platform Engineering offers six services to build and operate platforms: